shrinerb/shrine/README.md

 Shrine is the first file upload library designed for backgrounding support.
-Moving phases of managing file attachments to background jobs is essential for scaling and good user experience, and Shrine provides a `backgrounding` plugin which makes it [really easy][backgrounding libraries] to plug in your favourite backgrounding library:
+Moving phases of managing file attachments to background jobs is essential for scaling and good user experience, and Shrine provides a `backgrounding` plugin which makes it really easy to plug in your favourite backgrounding library:

 ```rb
 Shrine.plugin :backgrounding